microsoft/PyMarlin/examples/readme.md

 A collection of examples of PyMarlin in action!

 1. Classification on Kaggle `covid19-nlp-text-classification` with BERT
-2. Summarization on `CNN/DailyMail` with BART (and optionally ORT+DeepSpeed extensions)
+2. Summarization on `CNN/DailyMail` with BART (and optionally with ORT+DeepSpeed extensions)
-3. GLUE classification tasks with RoBERTa
+3. GLUE Benchmark with RoBERTa
 4. NER Plugin on `GERM` with bert-base-multilingual-cased